josedesoto/serverStreamLog/README.md

 Copyrighted by Jose de Soto <josedesoto@gmail.com>

 License: LGPLv3 (http://www.gnu.org/licenses/lgpl.html)

 Version: 1.2-alpha

 Description:
-Simple stream log based in web2py code framework.
+Stream log based in web2py code framework.
 The app use streaming Comet, this opens a single persistent connection from the client browser to the server for all Comet events.

 The configuration is really easy.
 We only need to add logs in /etc/streamlog.cfg, for example: